-Based on this evaluation, the vegetation on the interior and exterior slopes is adequate as no substantial bare or overgrown areas were observed.
-Crushed stone erosion protection is present on portions of the exterior slopes adjacent to Newton Lake and is used as an alternative form of slope protection, which is adequate as significant areas of erosion were not observed.
-Therefore, the original design and construction of the Primary Ash Pond included adequate vegetation of the dikes and surrounding areas.
+Based on this evaluation, the vegetation on the exterior and interior slopes is adequate as no substantial bare or overgrown areas were observed.
+Riprap slope protection is present in some areas on the interior slopes and is used as an alternate form of slope protection, which is adequate as significant areas of erosion or bare soil within or around the riprap were not observed.
+Therefore, the original design and construction of the Bottom Ash Pond included adequate vegetation of the dikes and surrounding areas.
 Adequate operational and maintenance procedures are in place to regularly manage vegetation growth, including mowing and seeding any bare areas, as evidenced by the conditions observed by AECOM.
-Therefore, the Primary Ash Pond meets the requirements in §257.73(d)(1)(iv).
+Therefore, the Bottom Ash Pond meets the requirements in §257.73(d)(1)(iv).